worldmaking/datt3074/index.md

 The final project will be a more substantial patcher development, which demonstrates the export of the project into a real-world application area through the use of one of the many possible [export targets](#export-targets).

-There should be some way to present or exhibit this project -- a performance with newly designed instruments, part of an existing installation, a sound-making web-page, a film, sounds embedded within a video game, or it could be software, e.g. a packaged audio plugin that people can download and install.
+There should be some way to **present**. **exhibit**, and/or **distribute** this project -- a performance with newly designed instruments, part of an existing installation, a sound-making web-page, a film, sounds embedded within a video game, or it could be software, e.g. a packaged audio plugin that people can download and install.

-This can be an individual or group submission.
+This can be an **individual or group** submission.

-You will be required to present your initial idea in class, develop this idea over several weeks, present the final work (either in-class or via video submision, TBD), and document the final project on a public web page.
+You will be required to:
+- **present your initial idea in class**,
+- develop this idea over several weeks,
+- **present the final work (either in-class or via video submision)**,
+- and **document the final project on a public web page**.

 Some more detail on ideas: